-Pituitary adenomas are benign tumors that often arise sporadically from the anterior pituitary gland.
-They are classified based on their size as microadenomas or macroadenomas, and whether they produce hormones as secretory (functional) and non-secretory (non-functioning) adenomas.
-Secretory adenomas produce the pituitary hormone of the corresponding cell type, which results in a state of hyperpituitarism.
-Non-secretory macroadenomas, however, destroy the surrounding normal pituitary tissue and result in hypopituitarism.
-Additionally, large macroadenomas compress the optic chiasm and can thus present with signs of mass effect such as bitemporal hemianopsia.
-The investigation of choice is a contrast-enhanced cranial MRI, which reveals an intrasellar mass.
-Assays of pituitary hormones are used to evaluate the patient for endocrine abnormalities, and perimetry is required to document visual field defects.
-Transsphenoidal surgical resection is the first-line therapy for most pituitary adenomas; however, non-secretory microadenomas generally only require follow-up, and prolactin-producing pituitary adenomas (prolactinomas) are best treated with dopamine agonists (e.g., bromocriptine, cabergoline).
-Pituitary irradiation is indicated only if the pituitary adenomas recur and/or if surgical therapy is contraindicated.
+Pituitarpituitary neuroendocrine tumors) are benign tumors that arise sporadically from the anterior pituitary gland.
+They are classified as either microadenomas or macroadenomas according to their size, and as either secretory (functional) or nonsecretory (nonfunctioning) according to their ability to secrete hormones.
+Secretory adenomas produce the pituitary hormone of the cell type from which they arise, which results in a state of hyperpituitarism.
+Nonsecretory macroadenomas can destroy the surrounding normal pituitary tissue, which results in hypopituitarism.
+Additionally, large macroadenomas compress the optic chiasm; therefore, patients may present with signs of mass effect such as bitemporal hemianopsia.
+MRI sella with IV contrast is the gold standard imaging method for the pituitary and should reveal any intrasellar masses.
+Pituitary hormone assays are used to evaluate patients for endocrine abnormalities, and perimetry is used to identify visual field defects.
+Transsphenoidal hypophysectomy is the first-line therapy for most patients with symptomatic pituitary adenomas; patients with nonsecretory microadenomas generally only require follow-up (until they become symptomatic), and prolactin-producing pituitary adenomas (prolactinomas) should be initially treated with dopamine agonists (e.g., cabergoline, bromocriptine).
+Pituitary irradiation is indicated in recurrent pituitary adenomas and/or if surgical therapy is contraindicated.denomas (also known as

 - Most cases occur sporadically.

 - Some cases (∼ 5%) have a genetic/familial association: